ZGC-Safety-critical-scenario-for-AD/Safety2Drive/README.md

 ## 🌍 Introduction of the Safety2Drive

-- The benchmark are in the standard OpenSCENARIO format, including 70 carefully designed standard regulatory scenarios for functional testing, and support for 30 adversarial attack algorithms.
-Each of these 100 functional test items can be generalized to multiple scenarios.
+- The benchmark are in the standard OpenSCENARIO format, including 70 carefully designed standard regulatory scenarios for functional test, and support for 30 adversarial attack algorithms.
+Each of these 70 functional test items can be generalized to multiple scenarios.
 Theoretically, the benchmark contains an infinite number of scenarios.

 |            Subset            | Number | File List |
 | :---------------------------: | :----: | :-------: |